covjson/specification/spec.md

 Parameter group objects represent logical groups of parameters, for example vector quantities.

-- A parameter group object may have any number of members (name/value pairs).
+- A parameter group object MAY have any number of members (name/value pairs).
-- A parameter group object must have a member with the name `"type"` and the value `"ParameterGroup"`.
+- A parameter group object MUST have a member with the name `"type"` and the value `"ParameterGroup"`.
-- A parameter group object may have a member with the name `"id"` where the value must be a string and should be a common identifier.
+- A parameter group object MAY have a member with the name `"id"` where the value MUST be a string and SHOULD be a common identifier.
-- A parameter group object may have a member with the name `"label"` where the value must be an i18n object that is the name of the parameter group and which should be short.
-Note that this should be left out if it would be identical to the `"label"` of the `"observedProperty"` member.
+- A parameter group object MAY have a member with the name `"label"` where the value MUST be an i18n object that is the name of the parameter group and which SHOULD be short.
+Note that this SHOULD be left out if it would be identical to the `"label"` of the `"observedProperty"` member.
-- A parameter group object may have a member with the name `"description"` where the value must be an i18n object which is a, perhaps lengthy, textual description of the parameter group.
+- A parameter group object MAY have a member with the name `"description"` where the value MUST be an i18n object which is a, perhaps lengthy, textual description of the parameter group.
-- A parameter group object may have a member with the name `"observedProperty"` where the value is an object as specified for parameter objects.
+- A parameter group object MAY have a member with the name `"observedProperty"` where the value is an object as specified for parameter objects.
-- A parameter group object must have either or both the members `"label"` or/and `"observedProperty"`.
+- A parameter group object MUST have either or both the members `"label"` or/and `"observedProperty"`.
-- A parameter group object must have a member with the name `"members"` where the value is a non-empty array of parameter identifiers (see 6.3 Coverage objects).
+- A parameter group object MUST have a member with the name `"members"` where the value is a non-empty array of parameter identifiers (see 6.3 Coverage objects).

 Example of a group describing a vector quantity:
 ```js